Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 - Cala Rossa (cliffs and turquoise sea)

-- Seafront, bars, and seafood restaurants
+- Seafront, bars and seafood restaurants

 Carini Castle (20 minutes)

-Medieval castle linked to the legend of the Baroness of Carini.
+A medieval castle linked to the legend of the Baroness of Carini.

 Perfect for those who love history and panoramic views.